OpenEducationAnalytics/OpenEducationAnalytics/modules/Microsoft_Data/Microsoft_Education_Insights/README.md

 Using this module, data from Education Insights can be exported into your organization's OEA data lakes to combine it with other datasets for a variety of use cases.

-Education Insights, now generally available, requires the implementation of School Data Sync on O365, which provides school and class roster data, to enable its reports in Teams.
+Education Insights, now generally available, requires the implementation of [Microsoft School Data Sync](https://sds.microsoft.com/) on O365, which provides school and class roster data, to enable its reports in Teams.

 <p align="center">
   <img src="https://github.com/cstohlmann/oea-ms_insights-module/blob/main/docs/images/insights%20visual.png?raw=true" alt="Microsoft Insights Visual"/>